PrasoonDhaneshwar/Astronomy-Photo-Of-The-Day-Android/README.md

 - *[Picasso](https://square.github.io/picasso/).* A powerful image downloading and caching library for Android.
 - *[Gson](https://github.com/google/gson).* Convert Java Objects into their JSON representation.

-*Note: This app uses HTTP requests, and may return sometimes it may return a timeout.
+*Note: This app uses HTTP requests, and sometimes it may return a timeout.
 "View" again to make a request for metadata.*